 What are some good sources for copywork?

 What quality books are you reading aloud to your kids?
-These are a great place to start!
-Copy passages of Scripture, Aesop’s Fables, poems, short stories or fairy tales, hymns, non-fiction books on topics that interest them, notable sections from each chapter of the fiction book they are reading.
-Here are some of my go-to resources for excellent literature suggestions.
+These are a fantastic place to start!
+Copy Bible passages, Aesop’s Fables, poems, short stories or fairy tales, hymns, non-fiction books on topics that interest them.
+Try copying notable sections from each chapter of the fiction book they are reading.

-You can also download files of the copywork we have used over the years in the post below.
+You can also download files of the copywork sheets we have used over the years in the post below.

 Helpful Habits for Writing Well #2: Copying the Best Pieces from Great Authors